 I am essentially an independently minded Left wing progressive.
 I am very ideologically minded and believe that politics without ideology is like humanity without soul, but I am not dogmatic and believe that parties and politicians should be firm and proud in their ideological beliefs and flexible in their policies.

 I have an affection for ideologies I do not necessarily agree with.
-I smile at the image of the editors of the Morning Star thinking how best to frame the Soviet Union's atrocities over tea and biscuits in one of their Crouch End apartments though I disagree with Stalinism, Leninism and even original Marxism.
+I smile at the image of the editors of the Morning Star thinking how best to frame the

 More than centralism in policies I believe in moderation in terms of the framing of issues, politics should bring people together: I have no time for shrill Michael Moore leftism.